mazimweal/mazimweal.github.io/interoperability_patterns/content ontology design patterns/CODPs.md

 to handle without the support of a Knowledge Engineer thus critical for managing interoperability between heterogeneous data sources.

 <b>Solution: </b>
 Finally, to overcome these limitations, ontology design patterns have been proposed as proven best practices, that are flexible, reusable building blocks for modeling reoccurring tasks.
 Patterns can also be combined and ultimately aligned with foundational ontologies that act as glue between patterns, making it easy for domain experts to integrate disaster knowledge without the assistance of knowledge engineers.
+Pattern use will also enable disaster domain experts to populate the global pattern schema based on local use case scenarios depending on data availability, institutional frameworks and policies.

-While the Ontology Design patterns(ODPs) community has a portal that lends support to ontology engineering with ODPs, there is still lack of critical mass of patterns/proven best practices .
+Research Challenge: While the Ontology Design patterns(ODPs) community has a portal that lends support to ontology engineering with ODPs, there is still lack of critical mass of patterns/proven best practices .
 Identification of these patterns could go a long way to supporting ontology engineering, thereby bridging the gap between the demand and availability of ODPs while representing disaster knowledge

 some of these patterns  are listed here.